DeannaCarina/HarryPotterQuiz/README.md

 # Testing
 ### Introduction
-As I did with my previous project, I am going to carry out thorough testing of my sebsite, and I will follow the same method that I did with P1.
+As I did with my previous project, I am going to carry out thorough testing of my website, and I will follow the same method that I did with P1.
 The testing that I carry out will cover: Functionality, Compatibility, User Testing Stories, Code Validation, Peer Review, Development Problems, Accessibility and Performance Testing

 ### Functionality
 The first phase of my testing regime for the website was to look at the functionality of the website and make sure that it meets the needs of the user on the most basic levels and also to ensure that all the interactive aspects of the website all worked with no problems.<br><br>